abhishekghoshh/ds-algo-cp-problems/docs/recursion/GenerateAllBalancedParenthesis.md

 		traverse(n, n, bucket, answer);
 		System.out.println(answer);
 	}

-	private static void traverse(int open, int close, StringBuilder bucket, List<String> answer) {
+	// open and close is the counter for the remaining opening and closing brackets private static void traverse(int open, int close, StringBuilder bucket, List<String> answer) {
 		// if opening braces is less than zero, there is no possible way to make any balanced parenthesis
 		// closingBracesLeft will never be less zero.